anders-biostat/covid-test-web-site/README.md

 $ cp example.env .env
 ```

+### User Permissions
+In order for permissions to work, add two permission groups
+at the admin dashboard.
+1. Group - name = "only_read" permissions = all "can view" permissions
+2. Group - name = "read_and_edit" permissions = all permissions

 ## Usage

 For testing the application can be started with the command `python manage.py runserver`: